junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 But Castiel does not hear him.
 His shouts are buried inside.
 Dean watches the teary smile, pinned frozen by the pained happiness in his eyes.
 The most hopeless, devastated happiness he's ever seen.
 But still, it's happiness that he can see.
 It's Cas's happiness that he's witnessing, for the first time.
 And the last.

 "Don't do this, Cas." his lips move.
 He pleads.
-His heart thumps as hard as Billie's whacking on the door.
+His heart thumps as hard as Billie's pounding on the door.
 The countdown to their death.
-Or their separation.
+Their separation.
 For eternity.

 *Don't.*

 His eyes burning hot.
 He can't cry.
 Not now.
 Not when tears will blur his vision of the angel.
 Of Cas.
-Of Cas when he said he ...
+Of Cas when he said he...

 Dean breaths hard.

 *Don't do this, Cas...
 Don't say goodbye.
 Don't leave me.*

 Dean's mind is saying, screaming, he doesn't know if his lips follow the order.
 He can't breath.
-The feeling in his stomach twists the entire internal upside down, stirs into scramble.
+His stomach twists the entire internal upside down, stirs into scramble.

 *Don't go, Cas.
 Don't die...
 Please.*